The Irregular Latin Verb Sum (To Be): Conjugation, Uses, & More

 Languages change over time, and irregularities in sound and form develop naturally.
 Over the generations speakers, just as naturally, tend to eliminate the irregularities to make words behave “normally.”

-But this does not work for the verb sum, esse because it is irregular.
-This means that sum does not belong to any Latin verb conjugation.
-It has its own unique forms in the present, imperfect, and future tenses.
+Sum, esse is an irregular verb.
+This means that it does not belong to any of the four Latin verb conjugations.
+Instead, sum has its own unique forms in the present, imperfect, and future tenses.

 Is sum active or passive?

-Technically, sum is neither active nor passive, because it is a copula (linking verb).
+Sum is neither active nor passive, because it is a linking verb.
 But it does use active personal endings, so it has more of an active flavor.

-If you need to parse verbs on a quiz or exam, I recommend that you ask your teacher what their preference is.
-I personally tell my students they can either omit voice in the parsing of sum OR mark it as active.
+If you are parsing verbs for an assignment, ask your teacher for their preference.
+I tell my students they can either omit voice in the parsing of sum OR mark it as active.

 Does sum have participles?

-Final Thoughts on the Latin Verb To Be
+Final Thoughts on the Verb To Be in Latin

 Do you feel a bit more comfortable with the verb sum and its uses now?
 I hope so!
 This irregular verb shows up everywhere in Latin, so you will have lots of opportunities to test your new knowledge.